STUDY

 ADVERB CLAUSE

-It usually uses the following subordinating conjunctions:
+Adverb clauses usually begin with the following subordinating conjunctions:

 • Time: when, whenever, since, until, before, after, while, as, by the time, as soon as

-• Cause and effect: because, since, now that, as long as, so, so that,
+• Cause and effect: because, since, now that, as long as, so, so that

 • Contrast: although, even, whereas, while, though